particle-iot/docs/src/content/examples.md

 ---
 word: Examples
-title: Annotated examples
+title: Examples
 order: 2
 ---

 Annotated examples
 =======

-Here you will find a bunch of examples to get you started with your all new Spark Core!
+Here you will find a bunch of examples to get you started with your new Spark Core!

 Blink an LED
 ===